coldshrine/study-notes/books/designing-data-intensive-applications.md

 - A network request is much slower than a function call, and its latency is wildly variable.
 - Parameters need to be encoded into a sequence of bytes that can be sent over the network, which becomes problematic with larger objects.
 - The RPC framework must translate datatypes from one language to another; not all languages have the same types.

+There is no point trying to make a remote service look too much like a local object in your programming language because it's a fundamentally different thing.

+New generations of RPC frameworks are more explicit about the fact that a remote request is different from a local function call.
+Frameworks like **Finagle** and **Rest.li** use features like promises to encapsulate asynchronous actions.

+**RESTful API** has some significant advantages, such as being good for experimentation and debugging.

+REST seems to be the predominant style for public APIs.
+The main focus of RPC frameworks is on requests between services owned by the same organization, typically within the same datacenter.